trafficland/stage-jenkins-to-puppet/README.md

+For more latest documentation and updateds please go to the [wikki](https://github.com/trafficland/stage-jenkins-to-puppet/wiki)

 Bash scripts in this project are expected to be executed from a Jenkins Job via a Post Build Task.
 This is possible via the Jenkins Post Build Task plugin.

 The script takes three arguments; job-name, hostname-or-ip, and path to save to.
 Once copied commands to execute puppet routines to install to subscribed puppet clients.